Syncing 10,000 leads/mo? GET A DEMO

 Stories ads

-Stories ads are available on both Facebook and Instagram, which appear between users’ stories.
+Stories ads are available on both Facebook and Instagram, and appear between users’ stories.
 These are full-screen ads and great for capturing attention with immersive content.

 Here’s an example of a stories ad on Meta: